Minding Difficult Conversations (016532)

 • Apply that same knowledge in order to have collaborative conversations.

-Presented by: the Informal Conflict Management System (ICMS) Team in collaboration with the Centre of Expertise for Learning and Professional Development (CoELPD).
+Client: The Informal Conflict Management System (ICMS) Team in collaboration with the Centre of Expertise for Learning and Professional Development (CoELPD).

-Registration deadline : 5 working days prior to the course date.
+Registration deadline: 5 working days prior to the course date.

 Participants are responsible for adding their training activities to their Outlook calendars.